vskvj3/UST_Training/BigData/hadoop/mapreduce_jobs/word_counter.md

 	# Output of Mapper Job is input to Reducer <--
         print('%s\t%s' % (word, 1))
 ```
+- output of mapper will be a list of key value pairs.
+- each key will be a word and value will be 1
+- eg: (the, 1), (onam, 1)
 - output of the mapper will be in sorted order by country name(keys)

 ### Reducer